-are recommended for the Gwendolyn E. Coffield Community Center; however, the ongoing needs of the center are assessed by the Montgomery County Department of Recreation on an annual basis and there may be a need for additional programming and/or a larger facility as redevelopment occurs within the Plan area.
+Neither renovations nor expansions are recommended for the Gwendolyn E. Coffield Community Center; however, the ongoing needs of the center are assessed by the Montgomery County Department of Recreation on an annual basis.

 Other community facilities in Greater Lyttonsville include the privately-owned and operated Rock Creek Pool.
 This member-owned facility also has tennis and basketball courts.
 Additional recreational facilities within the Sector Plan area include the Rosemary Hills-Lyttonsville Local Park and Rock Creek Stream Valley Park (Units 1 and 2).
 The Capital Crescent Trail, Georgetown Branch Trail and federally owned and managed Ireland Drive Trail, all used by hikers and bikers, are located with the Plan area.
 Residents also make use of parks in the surrounding areas of Silver Spring.